marcolago/flowtime.js/README.md

 Flowtime.sectionsSlideToTop(Boolean toTop);
 ```

-Default `true`.
-Set to false if you want to customize the fragment animation with a more complex behaviour.
-This methd enables or disables the animation only and not the internal fragments counter logic.
-See the event section for more info on how manage a custom fragment navigation.
+Default `false`.
+Set to true if you want to go to the first page of the section when navigate from sections.

 ```javascript
 Flowtime.gridNavigation(Boolean useGrid);
 ```

-Default `false`.
-Just a proxy for `Flowtime.sectionsSlideToTop` but with reversed value; if `true` sets `Flowtime.sectionsSlideToTop` to `False`.
+Default `true`.
+Just a proxy for `Flowtime.sectionsSlideToTop` but with reversed value; if `true` sets `Flowtime.sectionsSlideToTop` to `false`.
 Implemented just because the more semantic and easy to understand naming.

 ```javascript
 Flowtime.useOverviewVariant(Boolean use);